MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMIPSubnet.md

 ```

 ## DESCRIPTION
-The **Get-CMIPSubnet** cmdlet gets an IP subnet object that Microsoft System Center Configuration Manager uses as a boundary.
+The **Get-CMIPSubnet** cmdlet gets an IP subnet object that Configuration Manager uses as a boundary.

 A boundary is a network location on the intranet that can contain one or more devices that you want to manage.
 Configuration Manager can define a boundary in several ways, including an IP subnet.